cowprotocol/composable-cow/README.md

 forge script script/deploy_ValueFactories.s.sol:DeployValueFactories --rpc-url $ETH_RPC_URL --broadcast -vvvv --verify
 ```

-`ComposableCowPoller` binds to a `ComposableCoW` instance, so on top of `SETTLEMENT` it requires
+`ComposableCowPoller` binds to a `ComposableCoW`, so it needs `COMPOSABLE_COW` alongside
-`COMPOSABLE_COW`, and checks that the contract there really is a `ComposableCoW` built against that
+`SETTLEMENT`, and checks that the contract at that address was built against that settlement:
-settlement.
-It reverts if either is unset:

 ```bash
 SETTLEMENT=0x9008D19f58AAbD9eD0D60971565AA8510560ab41 \